"

 Setup of the lab equipment for cart on track experiments

-Launch Capstone and select Sensor Data.
+Launch Capstone (Only double-click the shortcut icon once and wait) then select Sensor Data.

 Opening screen in Capstone to create a new project.